 - Support and/or set up livestock protection competence centres

 - Increase acceptance for implementation of livestock protection at local level

 - Educate and raise awareness about livestock protection among farmers, experts, youth and general public

 - Improve professional and public support to promote coexistence with wildlife.

 The upcoming training courses, which are heavily subsidised for participants, are key to the first goal.

 Livestock protection taught in theory and practice

 The German courses will take place in the project areas of Bavaria, Austria and South Tyrol.
 They will be held at various farms working together with LIFEstockProtect as competence centres.
-Taught by experienced farmers, project members and external experts, the courses can be booked by anyone interested in implementing protective measures.
+Taught by experienced farmers, project members and external experts, these courses can be booked by anyone interested in how to best implement protective measures.
 Each course offers different topics on livestock protection.

 The following courses will take place in April: